How To Hike Devils Bridge Trail In Sedona, Arizona

 Kristen enjoying being out on the bridge before sunrise

-This is one of those times where you have to get your photos but you also have to be aware that others are also waiting.
-Get busy on the camera shutter snapping photos of the walk out, the poses and the walk back.
+This is one of those times where you have to get your own photos but also have to be aware that others are waiting.
+We got busy with our camera shutter snapping photos of the walk out, the poses and the walk back.

 Overall we enjoyed taking photos at Devils Bridge, but we think there are better sunrise and sunset photo spots in Sedona.